Although the initial deadline has now passed, you can still apply online for September 2019 entry

-The Government released the official national league tables in January 2018, which measure the performance of Schools and Colleges across the country.
-Staff and students are celebrating as these latest tables put Cardinal Newman firmly at the top across the board Nationally.
+The Government released the official national league tables in January 2019, which measure the performance of Schools and Colleges across the country.
+Staff and students are celebrating as these latest tables show that Cardinal Newman is consistently placed amongst the top Sixth Form Colleges nationally.

 Post 16 educational institutions are now assessed by five distinct measures; progress, attainment, retention, English and Maths as well as destinations.
 These new accountability headline measures aim to give a full picture of how Colleges are performing, taking account of a variety of factors.

-The latest league tables show that Cardinal Newman College is the Highest Performing Sixth Form College Nationally based on Level 3 progress according to the 2018 Department for Education League Tables.
+The latest league tables show that Cardinal Newman College is the third Highest Performing Sixth Form College Nationally based on A Level Progress according to the 2019 Department for Education.

 |A Level Progress|